Change in Marital Status

 Marriage & Common Law

 As a member of the Faculty Pension Plan (FPP), if you are married, your spouse must be your primary beneficiary under British Columbia Pension Legislation.
-Should your spouse wish to waive their right to the death benefits, they must complete a Spouse’s Waiver of Pre-Retirement Benefit form.
+Should your spouse wish to waive their right to the death benefits, they must complete Form 4 – Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Payments Start.

 The Pension Benefits Standards Act (PBSA) defines a spouse to be a person, regardless of gender, who at the relevant time is: